united-manufacturing-hub/benthos-umh/README.md

 - **slot**: Identifies the specific CPU slot within the rack.
 - **batchMaxSize**: Maximum count of addresses bundled in a single batch request.
 This affects the PDU size.
 - **timeout**: Timeout duration in milliseconds for connection attempts and read requests.
+- **disableCPUInfo**: Set this to true to not fetch CPU information from the PLC.
+Should be used when you get the error 'Failed to get CPU information'
 - **addresses**: Specifies the list of addresses to read.
 The format for addresses is `<area>.<type><address>[.extra]`, where:
   - `area`: Specifies the direct area access, e.g., "DB1" for data block one.
 Supported areas include inputs (`PE`), outputs (`PA`), Merkers (`MK`), DB (`DB`), counters (`C`), and timers (`T`).
   - `type`: Indicates the data type, such as bit (`X`), byte (`B`), word (`W`), double word (`DW`), integer (`I`), double integer (`DI`), real (`R`), date-time (`DT`), and string (`S`).
 Some types require an 'extra' parameter, e.g., the bit number for `X` or the maximum length for `S`.